Spanish bad loans hit new record in August

 A property crash left banks with billions of euros in bad debt from real estate developers on their balance sheets but the problems have spread to small businesses and other sectors.

-Loans that fell into arrears in August increased by 5.3 billion euros (4.3 billion pounds) from July, reaching 178 billion euros, Bank of Spain data showed on Thursday.
+Loans that fell into arrears in August increased by 5.3 billion euros ($7 billion) from July, reaching 178 billion euros, Bank of Spain data showed on Thursday.

 Spain is setting up a bad bank to siphon property assets off lenders' balance sheets and banks are preparing to receive the first funds from a 100-billion-euro credit line agreed with the European Union.